inform-us/requirements_specifications/informus/rules/POM DrEaMing.md

 Secondary eating and drinking labeling

 9.  in addition to the above labeling, if the latest 'fluid intake' reading is 'IV ongoing' then also label patient as 'IV ongoing'.
 Note this means that some patients who have 'IV ongoing' will have two labels, a primary label as per steps 1-8 above and a potential secondary label for example if the patient is on an IV and also drinking fluids.
 We need to denote this somehow on the floorplan as well.
 Bed is filled with the primary label as above with an outline denoting IV- blue outline?
-10. Note if only 'IV ongoing' is documented and there is nothing documented in the diet intake flowsheet, IV ongoing becomes the primary and only classification.
+10. Note if only 'IV ongoing' is documented and there is nothing documented in the diet intake flowsheet, IV ongoing becomes the primary and only classification, label as 'IV fluids only'
 11.   if none of the rules matched then label the patient as 'fallthrough'

   *n.b. fallthrough is shown as dark grey bed on floorplan, but there is no accompanying legend item.
 This is explained to user in ? button.*